remiscarlet/TDRPG/notes.md

     - Each of these "sub animations" should be in their own movements classes.
 Main projectile animation class loads them in `Start()`.
 Can program animations in order in projectile anim class with lengths of each anim.
 Maybe args to the anims to change dir and whatnot - How modular?
     - At this point should prob separate pc and tower projectile animations.
 Should also prob reorganize classes into folder structure.
 - Why can structs not have unassigned fields?
 Why is assigning default null not being overriden by Ability setter upon instantiation?
+- Make towers take on same color as spell projectile color for now?
+Or average the icon colors?

 ## Design Thoughts